RosterElf Logo

 In Victoria, long service leave can be taken at half pay by agreement (e.g., 13 weeks accrued could become 26 weeks at half pay).
 Employers must grant the request unless they have reasonable business grounds to refuse.

-However, taking "half the leave at double pay" is not permitted (it can breach the cashing-out prohibition).
+Important: Taking "half the leave at double pay" is NOT permitted (it can breach the cashing-out prohibition).
+Only "double the leave at half pay" is allowed.

 Termination & long service leave payouts in victoria